fomy/destor/README.md

 Related papers
 --------------
+1. The chunking algorithm:
+    > a) A Low-bandwidth Network File System @ SOSP'02.
+    >
+    > b) AE: An Asymmetric Extremum Content Defined Chunking Algorithm for Fast and Bandwidth-Efficient Data Deduplication @ IEEE Infocom'15.

-1. The design of the fingerprint index:
+2. The design of the fingerprint index:
     > a) Avoiding the Disk Bottleneck in the Data Domain Deduplication File System @ FAST'08.
     >
     > b) Sparse Indexing: Large Scale, Inline Deduplication Using Sampling and Locality @ FAST'09.